xdeath/xdeath.github.io/about.md

 title: About
 ---

 Hey hey!
-My name is Andrei Blokhin and I'm a [junior software developer](https://github.com/xdeath).
+My name is Andrei Blokhin.

 ## What I do